-The National Cancer Institute’s Center for Cancer Research reports around six million dogs in the U.S. are diagnosed with spontaneous cancer every year.
-While better understanding of canine nutrition and advanced veterinary technology is prolonging the average dog’s lifespan, the risk of developing cancer increases as dogs age.
+The National Cancer Institute’s Center for Cancer Research reports that around six million dogs in the U.S. are diagnosed with spontaneous cancer every year.
+While a better understanding of canine nutrition and advanced veterinary technology is prolonging the average dog’s lifespan, the risk of developing cancer increases as a dog ages.
 Recent reports indicate about half of dogs over 10 years old are diagnosed with some type of cancer.1 We must take it upon ourselves as concerned pet parents to know the warning signs of canine cancer.

 Dogs get cancer at around the same rate humans do, but the disease tends to progress faster for our canine friends.
 The key to fighting it has always been early detection.
 Without the ability to voice their feelings, dogs often go undiagnosed.
 Sometimes their disease shows no symptoms until it’s too late for medical intervention to help.
 In many cases, however, an observant owner can save their dog’s life.

 Regardless of your dog’s age, breed, or perceived health, it’s important to know about these common signs of cancer.

 #1 – Unidentifiable Lumps

 One of the easiest cancer symptoms to recognize is the presence of a tumor growing beneath the skin.
 Sometimes lumps are benign cysts, but an unusual growth always warrants a trip to the veterinarian.
 The lump needs to be removed and tested for the presence of cancer.